woramone/woramone/README.md

 # Hello, I'm WORAMONE JIWARA
 <a href="https://www.linkedin.com/in/woramone-jiwara-5732373a6"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Highly self-motivated and deep interest in cybersecurity.
+This is my documentation of learning.
+To achieve a career in cybersecurity.

 ## Objective